 Birdwood Gully/ Madolin Glen track is a medium grade 2.6km bushwalk in Springwood that will take around 1 – 1.5 hours to complete.
-From little bridges and waterfalls to massive sandstone overhangs, ferns carpeting the ground, huge grass trees, glowworm caves and running creeks – this track is paradise and will leave your most reluctant bushwalkers relishing in the sights in awe and wonder.
+From little bridges and waterfalls to massive sandstone overhangs, ferns carpeting the ground, huge grass trees, glowworm caves and running creeks – this track is a slice of paradise and will leave your most reluctant bushwalkers relishing in the sights with awe and wonder.

 Glow worms live here!
-There are various dark overhangs that house glow worms along Birdwood Gully track.
-Your children will enjoy the challenge of trying to spot them, but obviously, night time is best.
-It’s possible to see them hanging in some parts though!
+There are various dark overhangs that house glowworms along the Birdwood Gully Springwood track.
+Your children will enjoy the challenge of trying to spot the glowworms, but obviously, nighttime is the best time to view them.
+During the day, it is still possible to see a scattering of glowworms hanging delicately in rock crevices.

 Who is Birdwood Gully Bushwalk Suitable for?

-Birdwood Gully is a Blue Mountains bushwalk that is not pram friendly or suitable for anyone with mobility difficulties, as there are stairs on this walk.
+As there are stairs on this walk, Birdwood Gully is a Blue Mountains bushwalk that is not pram friendly and is not suitable for anyone with mobility difficulties.

 Finding the Track